vh94/microtubule/README.md

 ### Agents

-The agents, representing \alpha + \beta -tubulindimers, are implemented by a mutable struct tubulin <: AbstractAgent containing the Fields:
+The agents, representing α-& β- tubulin dimers, are implemented by a mutable struct tubulin <: AbstractAgent containing the Fields: